 Feel free to contact us to request any materials you might need to help make your case more persuasive.
 We’ve prepared a quote that you can use to get you started -

-"Work the World are the world’s leading provider of tailored healthcare electives in Ghana, Tanzania, Sri Lanka, Nepal, Peru and the Philippines.
+"Work the World are the world’s leading provider of tailored healthcare electives.
 Recommended by international universities and NGO's, Work the World's safe and structured electives are designed to help students gain experience treating diseases and advanced pathologies that are rare in the Western world.
-They also provide students with the opportunity to witness the challenge of global health delivery firsthand, and where appropriate, use skills acquired in their training to support healthcare staff overseas." - Rob Giddings Operations Manager, Work the World.
+They also provide students with the opportunity to witness the challenge of global health delivery firsthand, and where appropriate, use skills acquired in their training to support healthcare staff overseas." - Rob Giddings Operations Director, Work the World.